demigecko/CarND-Advanced-Lane-Lines/README.md

     leftx = prev_leftx
     leftx = prev_rightx
 ```
-After all these tricks, the proper `curve_fit` can be generated for the calculation of the curvature.
-The key infomation is to know the pixel / m in both x and y directions.
+After all these tricks, the proper `curve_fit` can be generated to the calculate the curvature.
+The key information is to know the pixel / m in both x and y directions.
 ```
 def measure_curvature_pixels(ploty,curve_fit):
     ym_per_pix = 30/720 # meters per pixel in y dimension